Manevolent/jbot-discord/README.md

 The support for the Discord Bot API is excellently and efficiently provided through **JDA**.

+## Manebot

+Manebot is a really neat plugin-based Java chatbot framework that allows you to write one "bot", and host it across several platforms.
+This plugin provides the **Discord** "*Platform*" to Manebot, which allows Manebot to seamlessly interact with Discord and provide all of the features your Manebot instance is set up to provide on Discord.

 ## Installation

 Manebot uses the **Maven** repository system to coordinate plugin and dependency installation.
 Because of this, you can easily install the Discord platform plugin without interacting with your filesystem at all.